rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 Even nowadays developers struggle on making a decision on how to setup their React project when joining the React community.
 There are thousands of boilerplate projects to choose from and every boilerplate project attempts to fulfil different needs.
 They vary in a range of minimalistic to almost bloated projects.

 The status quo in the community is by starting your project with {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}}.
 It comes with a zero-configuration setup and gives you a minimalistic up and running React application out of the box.
-You can always decide to lay open the toolchain by using its eject functionality.
-Afterward, you can alter the underlying toolchain.
+You can always decide to lay open the tool set by using its eject functionality.
+Afterward, you can alter the underlying tool set.

 In the end, there will never be the perfect boilerplate project.
 You will always have to add your own tooling.
 That's why it makes sense, when having a solid understanding of React itself, to start of with a [minimal React boilerplate project](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
 You will be able to understand the underlying mechanics, you will do it on your own without copying a project, and you can add your own tooling to it.
-When choosing a bloated React boilerplate project in the first place, you will only be overwhelmed when you want to change something in the toolchain.
+When choosing a bloated React boilerplate project in the first place, you will only be overwhelmed when you want to change something in the tool set.

 An alternative in the ecosystem, similar to create-react-app, is {{% a_blank "Next.js" "https://github.com/zeit/next.js/" %}}.
-It is a zero-configuration React application as well, but for server-side rendered React.
+It is a zero-configuration React boilerplate as well, but for server-side rendered React.
+Another alternative is called {{% a_blank "Gatsby.js" "https://github.com/gatsbyjs/gatsby" %}} which is an excellent choice for static websites with React.

+If you are tempted to choose a custom boilerplate for your own doings, try to narrow down your requirements.
+The boilerplate should be minimal and not trying to solve everything.
+It should be specific for your problem.
+For instance, the {{% a_blank "gatsby-firebase-authentication" "https://github.com/rwieruch/gatsby-firebase-authentication" %}} boilerplate "only" gives you a full authentication flow with Firebase in a Gatsby.js application.
+But everything else is bare bones

 **Recommendations:**

 * create-react-app
+* Gatsby.js for static websites in React
 * Next.js for server-side rendered React
-* own minimal boilerplate, when having a solid understanding of React
+* create your own minimal boilerplate, when having a solid understanding of React
+* otherwise narrow down your requirements and choose a minimal boilerplate for it

 {{% chapter_header "Utility Libraries for React" "react-utility-libraries" %}}